LiAlH4qwq/HydrideCeiler/README_en-US.md

 > For MIUI ROMs on Android 11-12, please use [this version](https://github.com/ReChronoRain/Cemiuiler/releases/tag/1.3.130).
 >
 > For MIUI ROMs on Android 13 and HyperOS 1.0 ROM, please use [this version](https://github.com/Xposed-Modules-Repo/com.sevtinge.hyperceiler/releases/download/3866-2.5.156_20250118/HyperCeiler_2.5.156_20250118_3866_release_miui.apk).
->
-> Android 14's HyperOS 1.0/2.0 has been archived, and support for Android 14 will be removed starting from version 2.6.162.

 ## Project planning